keajs/kea-docs/docs/concepts.md

 Why do we call it `logic`?

 Well, we had to call it something and everything else was already taken 😅.

-More seriously, this name implies that what `kea()` returns is a complex object, which contains a piece of your state along with logic to manipulate it.
+More seriously, the name `logic` implies that calling `kea()` return complex objects, which not only contain a piece of your state, but also all the logic that will manipulate it.

 It's a useful convention and we suggest sticking to it.
 Feel free to call your logic with names that make sense, such as `accountLogic`, `dashboardLogic`, etc.

-# Actions
+## Actions

 The first thing you do in a logic is to define some actions: